Alister History, Family Crest & Coats of Arms

 Some of the Alister family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Alister family to the New World and Oceana
+Migration of the Alister family

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Alister or a variant listed above: Sir William Alexander, Earl of Stirling, who colonized Nova Scotia, in Antigonish, Pictou, the Carolinas, Virginia and Upper Canada.
 Richard H. Alexander, traveled from Ontario in a group called the ".